Now we’re going to talk about features versus benefits, but not like everyone else does.

 Yes, benefits are good.
-But in order to get them selling your books, they have to be meaningful as well.
+But in order to get them selling your products and services, they have to be meaningful as well.

 Not intrinsically meaningful.
 Specifically meaningful.

-So today, think about what you do, and what general benefits it gives to your readers.
+So today, think about what you do, and what general benefits it gives to your buyers.

 Then think about why that’s meaningful to them.
 Then think some more.
 When you think you’re done, keep thinking.

-Eventually, you’ll end up with ideas that you can communicate that will actually lead to sales, because the reader will realize that finally – FINALLY – someone understands what they want out of the things they’re reading.
+Eventually, you’ll end up with ideas that you can communicate that will actually lead to sales, because the client will realize that finally – FINALLY – someone understands them.

 That’s your job.

 Put some time into this one.
-The more you understand why your readers want to buy, the easier it will be to make them feel comfortable doing so.
+The more you understand why your buyers want to buy, the easier it will be to make them feel comfortable doing so.